Skip to main content

 A standard protocol for TRT often involves weekly intramuscular injections of Testosterone Cypionate.
 This method ensures consistent delivery of the hormone into the bloodstream.
 To mitigate potential side effects and preserve natural testicular function, additional medications are frequently included.

-Gonadorelin, administered via subcutaneous injections, helps maintain natural testosterone production and fertility by stimulating the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
+Gonadorelin, administered via subcutaneous injections, helps maintain natural testosterone production and fertility by stimulating the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 Anastrozole, an oral tablet, is often prescribed to block the conversion of testosterone to estrogen, thereby reducing estrogen-related side effects such as gynecomastia.
 In some cases, Enclomiphene may be incorporated to further support LH and FSH levels, particularly for men concerned with fertility preservation.

 Hormonal balance is a prerequisite for optimal cellular response to regenerative peptides.